This article is part of a larger series on How to Become a Real Estate Agent.

-1. Meet the State’s Legal Requirements
+1. Meet the Legal Requirements for Your Connecticut Real Estate License

 The preliminary requirements to get a real estate license in Connecticut are very standard.
 To qualify, you are required to be at least 18 years of age, have a high school diploma or GED, and you must be a U.S. citizen or lawfully admitted alien.